Tracking Passengers and Baggage Items Using Multiple Overhead Cameras at Security Checkpoints: Results and Discussion

 \subsection{Datasets}

 The video datasets used in this work were recorded at the Kostas Research Institute (KRI) video analytics laboratory at Northeastern University.
-The laboratory is configured to emulate a realistic airport checkpoint (Fig. \ref{fig:KRI1}).
+As shown in Fig. \ref{fig:KRI1}, the laboratory is configured to emulate a realistic airport checkpoint.
 It is equipped with 14 standard IP surveillance cameras (Bosch NDN-832-V03P) with $1920 \times 1080$ resolution and focal lengths between 3 mm and 9 mm.
-The cameras are installed at a height of approximately three meters from the floor with partially overlapping fields of view.
+The cameras are installed approximately three meters from the floor with partially overlapping fields of view.
 Fig. \ref{fig:KRI_overview} shows a panoramic perspective of the fields of view of the cameras.

-In the videos collected at the laboratory, several actors traverse the checkpoint with their baggage items while performing a variety of activities commonly observed in real airports.\footnote{The datasets are available upon request at \url{alert-coe@northeastern.edu}.} These activities range from simple scenarios in which just a few passengers go through the checkpoint in a sequential order to crowded scenarios in which multiple passengers divest and retrieve their items in a more erratic manner.
-Fig. \ref{fig:KRI2} shows sample frames of the videos.
-Passengers place their baggage and other belongings into bins or directly onto the conveyor belt in the divestiture area.
+Several actors traverse the checkpoint with baggage items while performing a variety of activities commonly observed in real airports.\footnote{The datasets are available upon request at \url{alert-coe@northeastern.edu}.
+Northeastern University's Institutional Review Board (IRB) and the Compliance Assurance Program Office (CAPO) within the DHS Science and Technology Directorate have reviewed the referenced human subjects research protocol and related research documentation.
+No compliance issues or concerns related to the use of human subjects in this protocol have been identified through the review, and the DHS policy requirements for human subjects research protocol review has been met.} These activities range from simple scenarios in which just a few passengers pass through the checkpoint in sequential order to crowded scenes in which multiple passengers divest and retrieve their items in a more erratic manner.
+We collected two separate video datasets: CLASP1, which includes relatively simple scenarios, and CLASP2, which is more complex.
+Fig. \ref{fig:KRI2} shows sample frames of videos from the two datasets.
+Of the 14 cameras in the laboratory, most passenger interactions take place on cameras 9 and 11.
+Camera 9 monitors the divestiture area and camera 11 observes the baggage retrieval area.
+Passengers place their belongings into bins or directly on the conveyor belt in the divestiture area.
 Then, after passing through the metal detector, they collect their belongings in the baggage retrieval area.

-In this work, we focus on videos with the highest passenger density.
-Of the 14 cameras in the laboratory, most interactions among passengers take place on cameras 9 and 11.
-Camera 9 monitors the divestiture area (Fig. \ref{fig:KRI2} - right) and camera 11 observes the baggage retrieval area (Fig. \ref{fig:KRI2} - left).
-We manually annotate the videos with uniquely identified axis-aligned bounding boxes at rates of one, two, and ten frames per second over time intervals of 69 to 206 seconds.
-In these videos, 54 passengers carrying 37 baggage items (backpacks, handbags, and suitcases) and two Transportation Security Officers (TSO) leave and re-enter the field of view of the two cameras several times.
-Table \ref{tab:specifications} summarizes the characteristics of the datasets used in our evaluation.
-We use datasets A and B solely to perform qualitative analyses and adjust the parameters of our method.
-The evaluation on the remaining datasets was performed using the same parameter values.